Angler-Studios/.github/profile/README.md

 # Ängler-Studios

-Welcome to Ängler-Studios — a small, passionate indie studio dedicated to crafting immersive, story-driven games with heart and polish.
+Welcome to Ängler-Studios.
+This is a studio where people who really love making games work together.
+We want to make games that people will really get into and remember.

 ## Who we are

-We are a tight-knit team of designers, programmers, artists, and sound designers who love making memorable experiences.
-Our focus is on meaningful player choices, atmospheric worlds, and accessible gameplay that invites players to explore and feel.
+We are a team of people who do different things like design, program make art and create sound.
+We all love making games that people will remember.
+We want to make games where players can make choices that really matter.
+We also want to make games that have cool worlds and are easy to play.

 ## What we make
-- Narrative-driven adventures with strong worldbuilding
-- Imersive 3d games
-- Tools and prototypes for rapid iteration and community-driven jams

-Current highlights:
-- 50 minutes with Strictly Teacher.
+- We make adventure games that have stories and worlds.

+- We make 3D games that people can really get into.

+- We also make tools and prototypes so we can try out ideas and work with the community.

+Now we are excited about:

+- A game -.

 ## Our values

-- Player-first design: fun, fairness, and accessibility guide our choices.
-- Iteration & craft: we polish systems until they sing.
-- Community & collaboration: we learn from players and makers alike.
-- Sustainability: healthy working practices and small, sustainable scopes.
+- We think about the player first.
+We want our games to be fun and fair and easy to play.

+- We keep working on our games until they're really good.

+- We like to work with the community and learn from them.

+- We want to make sure we can keep making games without getting burned out.

 ## Tech & platforms

-We primarily build with Unity, use C# where appropriate, and ship across PC and consoles where it fits the game.
+We mostly use Unity to make our games.
+We use C# when it is an idea.
+We put our games on computers and consoles when it makes sense.

 ## Contribute & follow

-We welcome bug reports, playtesters, and creative collaboration.
+We would love to hear from you if you find a bug or want to help us test our games.

-- Join our community for playtests and development updates (Discord / social links in project READMEs).
+- You can join our community to help us test and get updates on our games (you can find the links on Discord and in the project READMEs).

-- If you’d like to collaborate, open an issue or start a discussion — we’ll get back to you.
+- If you want to work with us just let us know.
+We will get back to you.

 ## Contact

-For press, partnerships, or business inquiries: contact@anglerstudios.de Follow our development updates on GitHub and project-specific channels.
+If you are a reporter or someone who wants to work with us you can email us at contact@anglerstudios.de.

+You can also follow what we are doing on GitHub and on the pages for our projects.

-Thanks for stopping by — we make games to be played, shared, and remembered.
-Come sail with us.
+Thanks, for visiting us.
+We make games because we want people to play them and have fun..
+Join us.